Unit 1

 Key reading on Argument 1: Technology and Public Management Information Systems: Where we have been and where we are going, (2011) - Ines Mergel & Stuart Bretschneider

-Governing in a Digital Era brings new opportunities: meeting citizens expectations better than ever before, and doing so with unprecedented speed, quality and accessibility.
-This is possible because the rise of pervasive computing and an associated wave of new management practices.
+Governing in a Digital Era brings new opportunities: meeting citizens’ expectations better than ever before, and doing so with unprecedented speed, quality and accessibility.
+This is possible because of the rise of pervasive computing and an associated wave of new management practices.

 However, it also creates new challenges - how will governments deal with privacy and security as they collect vast amounts of data that let them customize services?
 What new problems of equity and access will emerge - and how will they be managed?
 How will governments make policy in response to exogenous digital challenges that simply didn't exist before, such as innovations in ride sharing and property rental?
 These are some of the questions government officials already wrestle with and to which clear policy and administrative answers are needed.